Sometime ago, I had this question over at LinkedIn - "Would you

 Pampering would even hamper your child's potential to be the

-that he can be.
+best that he can be.
 Good treatment is about valuing your people

 accordingly.